Probability Distributions/Models#

 Calculate the expected value of a function (func) which accepts w as parameter

-Calculate the value of the probability mass function (PMF) of a uncorrelated multivariate Bernoulli distribution, evaluated at given binary state/realization x, and with parameters defined by the underlying probability of success.
+Calculate the value of the probability mass function (PMF) of a uncorrelated multivariate Bernoulli distribution, evaluated at given binary state or a batch of states (random variable realization) x, and with parameters defined by the underlying probability of success.

 Parameters: